Tinq1905/myPythonNote/README.md

 It's rainy for all day.
 I love rain, but the fact that I have to spend my whole tomorrow in part-time job depresses me.
 I'm gonna keep recording my learning footsteps here.

 Feel tired now, good night.

+## 30th JAN
+I'm gonna briefly conclude today.
+I learnt about `flash` and apply this useful function to a web page.
+The `flash` can be conviently used to deliver short info to users.
+I like this function.

+However, I don't really understand the justifiction of `redirect`, why we need this function?

+Maybe I'll find out some details tomorrow!